 If you have a family and a lot of outgoing payments but few savings or parents willing to offer a loan then it may be difficult to get by if you’re out of work, sometimes even if you are receiving sick pay.

-Newly qualifies dentists and doctors can be interested in income protection because when they start working for the NHS they’ll have less sick pay than colleagues who have been there for years.
+Newly qualified dentists and doctors might be interested in income protection because when they start working for the NHS they’ll have less sick pay than colleagues who have been there for years.
 The longer they work for the NHS, the more sick pay they’ll get.

 Brexit may also cause people to consider income protection.
 Now that the UK has voted to leave the EU, jobs in financial services or banks could be at risk.